Voting in Nevada

 Primary Elections In Nevada

-Nevada has closed caucuses.
+Nevada has closed caucuses and primaries.
 Voters registered with a particular party may only participate in that party's caucus.
-17-year-olds can participate in presidential caucuses if they will be 18 by the corresponding general election, but cannot do so for other caucuses.
+17-year-olds can participate in presidential caucuses if they will be 18 by the corresponding general election, but cannot do so for other caucuses or primaries.

 Voter ID In Nevada